m-lab/snmp-exporter-support/README.md

   * compute.zoneOperations.get
   * compute.zones.list
-* You have created an IAM Service Account in each of the three projects, and then created a new IAM user with to the role references above.
+* You have created an IAM Service Account in each of the three projects, and then created a new IAM user with the role referenced above.
 The deploy script expects to find the service account credentials as Travis environment variables."